 Concentrated Animal Feeding Operations (CAFO)

-With massive amounts of animals, comes massive amounts of unmanageable waste.
-North Carolina’s 10 million hogs produce 40 million gallons of manure each day.
+With massive amounts of animals comes massive amounts of unmanageable waste.
+North Carolina’s hogs produce 10 billion gallons of manure each year.
 Swine waste is held in large open-air “lagoons”-cesspools.
 Liquid from these pools is sprayed on to adjacent fields for disposal.
 Poultry waste, mixed with bedding and carcasses is stored in large, uncovered piles, easily blown away by wind.

 This discharge is entering our waterways, causing fecal bacteria contamination and overloads of nutrients into rivers and streams.
 This makes water unsafe to recreate in and can cause harmful algal blooms and fish kills.
 Many of these operations were built in areas prone to flooding.
 During heavy rain events, massive amounts of waste can be spilled and animals are left to die.